Click on the pink tape measure to see the report!

 Why it's a great idea:

+Coleshill has Roman history, a Doomsday Book reference, a market charter granted by King John and coaching town and highwayman folklore but does not shout out to neighbouring town residents or create anything that gives a unique identity.
 A distinctive art piece could be a talking point, a tourist draw, a pleasant area to sit by and a reason to stay in the town for longer.
 The subject of the artistic representation could help the town have a stronger identity in the eyes of its residents, those of the surrounding towns and villages.
 It could help the town make a modern statement rather than being only known by some for what it used to be (i.e. former coaching town that many travellers passed through on the way to somewhere else).

 Steps to get it done:

+To start an art space project with no pre-determined end design will encourage local authorities, schools, businesses and the media to all feel that they can contribute to that design.
+The selected design would achieve the "Everyone Respects" ideal by young and old to feel they are part of the project.
+As well as encouraging the above, an arts space would give the residents of Coleshill a modern day pride in its town, an iconic representation of its sense of being that could be depicted alongside the Cole Bridge, the pillories and the Parish Church, together with its spire.
 There are thriving industrial businesses in the retail parks to the north of the Cole Bridge but these are rearely seen to have much association with the High Street and south town apart from the B46 postcode.
 A through and wide-reaching consultation which included the retail park businesses could offer the opportunity for business leaders to get involved in project participation, design and sponsorship.

 Follow this project You are following this project for updates to your inbox